amazon-science/nl2sql-omop-cdm/README.md

 $ /bin/bash ./setup.sh
 ```

-The set-up can take a few minutes.
+The setup can take a few minutes.
 Once finalized, you will have the `conda_nl2sql_environment` conda environment to run this repo.

 ## 2. Getting started